Daxyca/spaces-server/README.md

 # Spaces

-Spaces is a social media site where users can interact with others and create customizable feeds.
+Spaces is a social media site where users can interact with others and create customizable spaces.